ran-research-lab/ccom3034-b81-listWArray/README.md

 2. **void reverse()**: reverses the list in place For example if `L` contains  `(1, 2, 3, 4)`,  calling `L.reverse()` will change the list to `(4, 3, 2, 1)`.
 Your algorithm should be **in-place**.
 It should be *O(n)* in the worst case.

 3. **int mode() const** that returns the *mode* of the list, i.e. the most repeated element.
-You may assume that the list contains only positive numbers so if there is no mode, the member function will return -1.
+You may assume that the list contains only positive numbers in the range of 1 to 1000.
+If there is no mode, the member function will return -1.
 Your algorithm should be *O(n)* in the worst case.

     Examples: